Command Line (CLI)

 bind_key="postgres",

-pool_config={"dsn": "postgresql://..."},
+connection_config={"dsn": "postgresql://..."},

-migration_config={"script_location": "migrations/postgres", "enabled": True}
+migration_config={"script_location": "migrations/postgres", "enabled": True},

 ),